 - Run TouchCopy by double clicking on the TouchCopy icon on your Desktop (PC Users) or double clicking the TouchCopy icon in your Applications folder (Mac Users).

-- When TouchCopy asks you to do so - connect your iPhone, iPad or iPod Touch.
+- When TouchCopy prompts you - connect your iPhone, iPad or iPod Touch.

 - The trial version of TouchCopy will copy 100 songs from your iPhone or iPad for free.
-If you have more than 100 items of music on your iPhone, purchase the full version of TouchCopy from the Wide Angle Software web store.
+If you have more than 100 items of music on your iPhone, purchase the full version of TouchCopy.

 - On your iPhone, iPad or iPod Touch open the Settings app.

 - Your device will check with Apple for the correct update and give you the option to upgrade.

 - Tap "Download and Install" to start the process.

 Losing your precious data can be a disaster.
 Your iPhone may store important texts and photos, as well as invaluable contacts - so make sure you back them up regularly to keep your data safe!